List of Babylon 5 characters: Talia Winters

-Also in 2258, Jason Ironheart arrived on the station in secret while on the run from the Psi Corps.
-The experiments he had participated in had strengthened his abilities to the point where he could telekinetically manipulate matter at the subatomic level.
-Ironheart gave his lover two gifts as he transformed into a being of pure energy: her own minor telekinetic abilities, substantially less powerful (and therefore less dangerous) than Ironheart's, and the ability to block the scans of P12 (the highest rated) telepaths.
-Winters put these new abilities to use the following year when Psi Cop Al Bester came to Babylon 5 to stop an Underground Railroad that Ironheart had set up for runaway telepaths.
-Her experience with the fugitive telepaths finally made her aware of how corrupt the Psi Corps had become.
-It was this epiphany that finally dissolved the tension between herself and Susan Ivanova; from that point on, the two women developed a mutual respect which later blossomed into a relationship.
+Also in 2258, Jason Ironheart arrives on the station in secret while on the run from the Psi Corps.
+The experiments he participated in have strengthened his abilities to the point where he can telekinetically manipulate matter at the subatomic level.
+Ironheart gives his lover two gifts as he transforms into a being of pure energy: her own minor telekinetic abilities, substantially less powerful (and therefore less dangerous) than Ironheart's, and the ability to block the scans of P12 (the highest rated) telepaths.
+Winters puts these new abilities to use the following year when Psi Cop Al Bester comes to Babylon 5 to stop an Underground Railroad that Ironheart had set up for runaway telepaths.
+Talia's experience with the fugitive telepaths finally makes her aware of how corrupt the Psi Corps has become.
+It is this epiphany that finally dissolves the tension between herself and Susan Ivanova; from that point on, the two women develop a mutual respect which later blossoms into a relationship.

-In 2259, dissident telepath Lyta Alexander learned of a Psi Corps sleeper program that the Psi Corps had hidden in her.
-Although she knew one such sleeper had been sent to Babylon 5 to spy on its command staff, she did not know the identity of the spy.
-Lyta traveled to Babylon 5 with the password that would activate the hidden personality.
-With the permission of Captain John Sheridan, Lyta sent the password into the minds of individuals among and close to the command staff.
-When she sent the password into Winters' mind, the hidden personality took full control of her psyche, effectively killing the Talia Winters that everyone had come to know.
+In 2259, dissident telepath Lyta Alexander learns of a Psi Corps sleeper program that the Psi Corps had hidden in her.
+Although she knows one such sleeper has been sent to Babylon 5 to spy on its command staff, she does not know the identity of the spy.
+Lyta travels to Babylon 5 with the password to activate the sleeper's hidden personality.
+With the permission of Captain John Sheridan, Lyta sends the password into the minds of individuals among and close to the command staff.
+When she sends the password into Winters' mind, the hidden personality takes full control of her psyche, effectively killing the Talia Winters that everyone has come to know.

-Talia became hostile and returned to Earth after the hidden personality took over.
-There were concerns among the stations' command staff over how much inside knowledge this new Ms. Winters could use against them.
-By that time, they had become convinced that then Vice President Clark had assassinated his predecessor with help from outsiders so he could assume the presidency, and they were clandestinely gathering evidence to that effect to ensure it was passed to members of the military who felt the same, and who could discreetly get it to the right hands.
-The staff had just agreed to bring Talia in on the operation, and were on the verge of doing so when Lyta had arrived to inform them of the sleeper.
+Talia becomes hostile and returns to Earth after the hidden personality takes over.
+There are concerns among the station's command staff over how much inside knowledge this new Ms. Winters can use against them.
+By this time, they are convinced that then-Vice President Clark had assassinated his predecessor with help from outsiders so he could assume the presidency, and they are clandestinely gathering evidence to that effect.
+The staff had just agreed to bring Talia in on the operation, and were on the verge of doing so when Lyta arrived to inform them of the sleeper.
 Garibaldi himself had mused that if Lyta had come one week later, they'd all be standing in front of a summary court martial board, if not worse.
 Psi Cop Bester hinted that she was dissected after arriving back on Earth, saying, "We learned some interesting things about Ms Winters in the course of her debriefing and dissect—that is, examination."